sarmilaupadhyaya/Software-Project-2021-UL/README.md

 ```

-├── articles  # artickles that we refered to
+├── articles  # articles that we refered to
 │   ├── a.txt
 │   ├── Glow-TTS_A Generative Flow for Text-to-Speech via.pdf
 │   ├── Grad-TTS_A Diffusion Probabilistic Model for Text-to-Speech.pdf